Tuesday, March 5, 2013

 Blue Light starred actor-singer Robert Goulet as journalist-turned-double-agent David March, who crossed enemy lines and pretended to be a Nazi sympathizer in order to sabotage the Nazi war effort.
 Unfortunately, because of the success of the similarly themed CBS comedy-adventure series Hogan's Heroes, which was in its 2nd season, and the fact that Light essentially complemented another WWII-themed comedy, McHale's Navy, on the ABC roster, viewers might not have been ready for a more serious espionage series in the same era.
 Also, ABC would try a house-produced one hour drama, Garrison's Gorillas, the next year, and that too also lasted one season, though that series owed its existence more to the film, "The Dirty Dozen", than anything else.

 I picked up a compilation movie, "I Deal In Danger", the other day, which collected episodes from the series.
-Unfortunately, that isn't available on YouTube, so we'll settle for a sample episode:
+Unfortunately, that isn't available on YouTube, so we'll settle for the intro:

 Goulet tried, but he just wasn't believable enough in the role of David March.
 That, along with the other factors mentioned, might've contributed to the show's demise.